net-lisias-kspu/Historian/README.md

 * __Custom Text__: text to be used by `TEXT` elements `<custom>` placeholders (see below).
 Will be cleared after first screenshot unless the `Persistent` option is active.
 * __Default Space Center Name__: A preferred name to use when a text parameter returns "KSC"
 * __Time to remember action key press__: The time an action key will be remembered for use in an `ACTION_TEXT` element (see below).
+* __Default empty crew slot labels__: apply to the various crew tags (see below).
+Specifies the text to show when no crew (of the appropriate type) are in the vessel.
+For example if the TEXT is `<Pilots> <Scientists>` and only one pilot (Jeb) is on board this will show `Jeb None` with the default setting.
+Setting the field to empty will change this to show just `Jeb`.
+The probe field only applies to the generic `<Crew> <CrewList> <CrewShort>` tags and will always be blank for the crew type specific tags for an uncrewed vessel.
 * __Load__: Reloads all layouts while the game is running.
 * __Save__: Saves the current layout as the default layout (selected automatically everytime you launch KSP).